aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fields/update-fields/_index.md

 When a document is loaded, Aspose.Words mimics the behavior of Microsoft Word with the option to automatically update fields is switched off.
 The behavior can be summarized as follows:

 - when you open/save a document the fields remain intact
-- you can explicitly update all fields in a document, for example, rebuild TOC, when you need to
+- you can explicitly update all fields in a document, for example, rebuild `TOC`, when you need to
 - when you render to PDF or XPS the fields related to page-numbering in headers/footers are updated
 - when you execute mail merge all fields are updated automatically